getml/reflect-cpp/docs/json.md

 const rfl::Result<Person> result = rfl::json::read<Person>(json_string);
 ```

-A `Person` struct can be written into a JSON string like this:
+A `Person` struct can be serialized like this:

 ```cpp
 const auto person = Person{...};